scandum/wolfsort/README.md

 of elements being copied to the input array.

 While a centrally planned partitioning system has its weaknesses, the worst case is mostly alleviated by using fluxsort on the deviant elements once partitioning finishes.
-Fluxsort is broadly adaptive and is often strong against distributions where wolfsort is weak.
+Fluxsort is adaptive and is generally strong against distributions where wolfsort is weak.

+The overall performance gain from incorporating dropsort into wolfsort is approximately 20%.

 Small number sorting
 --------------------